 - Implement information protection to ensure that sensitive information isn't downloaded without improved protection provided by Azure Information Protection.

 - Provide protection against copy and paste by guests.

 Multiple previews are currently going into public preview, so expect updates to the suggested set of Conditional Access (CA) starter policies soon.

 Now that you have a starter set of Conditional Access policies, you need to deploy them in a controlled and phased way.
 We suggest that you use a deployment model.

 Here's one approach:

 The idea is to first deploy policies to a small number of users within one persona group.
-You can use an associated Azure AD group called Persona Ring 0 for this deployment.
+You can use an associated Microsoft Entra group called Persona Ring 0 for this deployment.
 After you verify that everything works, you change the assignment to a group, Persona Ring 1, that has more members, and so on.

 You then enable the policies by using the same ring-based approach until all policies are deployed.

 You typically manage the members of ring 0 and ring 1 manually.
 A ring 2 or 3 group that contains hundreds or even thousands of users could be managed via a dynamic group that's based on a percentage of the users in a given persona.

 The use of rings as part of a deployment model isn't just for initial deployment.
 You can also use it when new policies or changes to existing policies are required.